Thursday, April 9, 2026

 “Fredrickson gets the first down!” yelled Cipolla.
 “It will be first and ten Giants on the Rams 26-yard line!”

 During recess that first day, Charlie walked out into the blazing sun.
-“It must be 95 in the shade,” he thought, wiping his brow, and looking around at the kids shouting and screaming as they played kickball or played tag.
+“It must be 95 in the shade,” he thought, wiping his brow, and looking around at the kids shouting and screaming as they played kickball or tag.

 “Hey, meat!” someone shouted from his right, above the din.